wuxun-zhang/learn_git/readme.txt

 Git is very popular around the world!

-Create a new branch is very fast!
+Create a new branch is quick and simple!